 Projects that use

-EditorConfig.json may need to be modified to handle a
+EditorConfig.json might need to be modified to handle a

-Alternatively, all content may be modified after conversion to PSML (by downloading, transforming, uploading or editing individually in dev perspective) to have multiple
+Alternatively, all content can be modified after conversion to PSML (by downloading, transforming, uploading or editing individually in dev perspective) to have multiple

 count="n" on the